What is bipolar disorder?

 One to two per cent of adults have bipolar disorder.
 In adolescents and young adults, the symptoms may be less typical and may be mistaken for teenage distress or rebellion.
 Men and women are affected equally.
 In some women, bipolar disorder may appear during pregnancy or shortly after it.
 In this case, symptoms of depression are more common than symptoms of mania.

-Signs & symptoms of bipolar disorder
+What are the signs & symptoms of bipolar disorder?

 Sometimes, a person may seem abnormally and continuously high, happy, expansive and euphoric, or irritable, angry, disruptive and aggressive, for at least one week.
 If this change in mood is accompanied by at least three of the following symptoms, the person may be in a manic phase of bipolar disorder: